 3. Foreign Patent Application

-For foreign patent applications you can file in the individual countries but most people will file a PCT, or Patent Cooperation Treaty, patent application.
-Once that’s filed it allows a placeholder to decide in which countries to file.
-This generally must be decided 30 months from the PCT filing date.
+For foreign patent applications you can file in the individual countries, but most people will file a PCT, or Patent Cooperation Treaty, patent application.
+Once that’s filed, it allows a placeholder to decide the countries in which they want to file and generally must be decided 30 months from the PCT filing date.
 The life of the resulting foreign patent may vary from country to country, but as a general rule it’s around 20 years from the filing date.